top of page

 If you have a couple of days: The Uco Valley

 For a completely different perspective and Mendoza wine experience, next head to the Uco Valley, the newest Mendoza wine region.
 It’s higher up in the Andes and the wineries more experimental.
 It’s further out, about 70 minutes south of the city of Mendoza.
 The soil in the Uco Valley is rockier and more volcanic, and the vines are at higher elevation than in the other regions.
 The Uco Valley is where to find innovative wineries such as Bodega Piedra Negra and Bodega Rolland.
-We had a terrific tour with Flor, with Mendoza Andes/the Tintos.
+We had a terrific tour with Flor, with Mendoza Andes/The Tintos.

 Mendoza wine experience